Meeting Specific Community Needs: How GVSU Charter Schools Help Students and Families

 In some cases, charter schools provide education that is highly sensitive to very specific community needs — for children who have experienced trauma or for those who need credit recovery support in order to achieve a high school diploma, for example.
 And this can be life changing.

-“What is really unique about some charter schools is that they are designed to meet the needs of specific student populations that need specific resources,,” says Michael Cousins, Manager of Communication for the Grand Valley State University (GVSU) Charter Schools Office.
+“What is really unique about some charter schools is that they are designed to meet the needs of specific student populations that need specific resources,,” says Michael Cousins, Assistant Director of Communications and External Affairs, for the Grand Valley State University (GVSU) Charter Schools Office.
 GVSU authorizes 80 charter schools within Michigan, many of which are located in metro Detroit and Grand Rapids.
 GVSU charter schools serve nearly 34,000 Michigan K-12 students.

 Two charter schools authorized by GVSU — Fostering Leadership Academy and Covenant House Academy Detroit — provide unique education options to some of the students in the community with the highest needs.
 “These are schools that support students who may not have anywhere else to go to get the help and care they need to be successful.
 These charter public schools are not letting those kids go unserved,” says Cousins.